dansbits/blueprint-ui/README.md

 ```

 ## Description of the problem and solution
-I chose to structure my solution as a Sinatra API backend with a single page application frontend built with React.
-This allows separation of concerns between the presentation layer and the backend.
+The problem addressed by this application is to take information provided by the API and present it to the end user in a useful way.
+Given the time constraints on implementation I opted to use off-the shelf components which would help me deliver a solution quickly - while leaving the solution open to customization.
+Specifically I generated a starter app using `create-react-app` as a starting point.
+I used Bulma as a CSS framework to quickly and easily structure information on the page.
+Long term I would think more about how best to present info to users but this was a starting place.

 ## Reasoning behind your technical choices
 I prefer a separate front and backend as the presentation and data processing have different concerns and it eases the development, CI/CD, testing, etc. if the two are kept separate.
 It also means that your frontend can be packaged and distributed efficiently via a CDN.
+I chose react and bulma to be able to iterate quickly.

 ## Describe how you would deploy this as a true production app on the platform of your choice:
 ### How would ensure the application is highly available and performs well?